-- 1) In June, 2013, Kunshan Wanhe acquired the land leasehold rights in Kuanshan City Jiangsu Province, PRC, to construct plants.
-The total land-leasehold rights during the period from 2013 to 2055 amounted to CNY 13,587 thousand, all the amounts were paid. - On March 30, 2011, Chongqing SNR acquired the land leasehold rights with the government 2) Chongqing City, PRC, to construct plants.
-The total land-leasehold rights during the period from 2013 to 2063 amounted to CNY 5,565 thousand, and all the amounts were paid. - 3) The Group has leased part of its plants to a third party since October 1, 2021, so the land use right in recognition of the lease right is reclassified as investment property at its carrying amount, please refer to note (6)(g).
+- In June, 2013, Kunshan Wanhe acquired the land leasehold rights in Kuanshan City Jiangsu Province, PRC, to construct plants.
+The total land leasehold rights during the period from 2013 to 2055 amounted to CNY 13,587 thousand (approximately NTD 54,079 thousand), all the amounts were paid. - 2) On March 30, 2011, Chongqing SNR acquired the land leasehold rights with the government Chongqing City, PRC, to construct plants.
+The total land leasehold rights during the period from 2013 to 2063 amounted to CNY 5,565 thousand (approximately NTD 23,259 thousand), and all the amounts were paid. - 3) In August 2023, Sinher Vietnam acquired the land leasehold rights with the Tien Hai County, Thai Binh province, Vietnam, to construct plants.
+The total land leasehold rights during the period from 2023 to 2067 amounted to VND 47,234,000 thousand (approximately NTD 59,789 thousand), and the entire amount were paid. - 4) The Group has leased part of its plants to a third party, so the land use right in recognition of the lease right is reclassified as investment property at its carrying amount, please refer to note (6)(g).

-Investment property (g)
+(g) Investment property